IIIF/website/source/event/2020/boston/index.md

 ### Logistics

-* Registration: [Registration is now available!][eventbrite]
+* Registration: Registration postponed; for those who registered prior to 2020-03-13, Eventbrite ticket sales will be reimbursed automatically.
+You will receive the funds in your account 5-7 days after the refund has been issued.

-* Dates: June 1-4, 2020
+* Dates: Original dates were to be June 1-4, 2020; new dates TBD
 * Locations: Boston, MA (See [map](#locations) below for venue locations and more)
-    - IIIF Showcase, June 1: MIT Campus, Ray and Maria Stata Center
+    - IIIF Showcase: MIT Campus, Ray and Maria Stata Center
-    - Workshops and Conference, June 2-4: Harvard Campus, various locations
+    - Workshops and Conference: Harvard Campus, various locations

 * Cost: $340 general ticket, $220 [Consortium members][consortium] ticket, $100 student/discount ticket
 * Capacity: Approximately 300